-For over 25 years Somerset County Council has been delivering a high level of personalised social care and support through the Learning Disabilities Service.
-This April, Somerset County Council propose to transfer the service of over 1200 staff to a social enterprise run by national care company Dimensions.
+For over 25 years Somerset County Council delivered a high level of personalised social care and support through the Learning Disabilities Service.
+But in April 2017, Somerset County Council outsourced over 1200 staff to a social enterprise called Discovery, run by national company Dimensions.

-Somerset County Council promoted the transfer as a way to ensure continued high levels of care for vulnerable adults, and promised to focus on maintaining current links between carers and service users.
+Somerset County Council promoted the transfer as a way to ensure continued high levels of care for vulnerable adults.
+They promised to focus on maintaining current links between carers and service users.

-Staff were ready to make the transfer work, but Somerset County Council have gone back on their commitment to high quality care.
+Staff were ready to make the transfer work, but Somerset County Council and Discovery have gone back on their commitment to high quality care.